Wire Cutting Tools & Their Types

 Diagonal cutting tools or cutters have intersecting jaws that cut the wire at an angle, leaving a flat tip.
 Electricians commonly use these as flush cutters to differentiate them from symmetrical blades, which leave a pointed tip.
 Unlike an asymmetrical cutter, a flush cutter allows you to chop a wire very on the brink of its base.

 What are Pliers?

 Pliers are built similarly to scissors.
 Therein they need two levers jointed at a fulcrum.
 However, rather than having blades as levers, they need jaws that grip an object when the two handles are squeezed.
 Although pliers serve an equivalent general purpose, there's a right sort of pliers that serve different specific purposes.

-Pliers are made in various shapes and sizes and for several uses.
+Wire Cutter Pliers are made in various shapes and sizes and for several uses.
 Some are used for gripping something round sort of a pipe or rod; some are used for twisting wires, etc. All are designed to be used for a mixture of tasks, including cutting wire.
 These hand-held cutting tools are used only for cutting wires (as against wire cable and rope).
-Use the right pliers or wire cutters for the work.
+Use the right pliers or heavy duty wire cutters for the work.

 This wire cutting tool is used for many applications such as electrical, communications, and construction work.

 Longnose pliers are useful to grip small objects, reach awkward places, hold wires, bend loops, and fasten wires.

 Utility pliers are suitable to grip round, square, flat, and hexagonal objects.
 It applies limited torque (twisting force) without damaging the work.